-4.2 Assembly instructions
+4.2.
+Assembly instructions

-Below is a generic sequence of steps as required to install the rotor and the stator into a housing.
+Below, we provide a generic sequence of steps as required to install the rotor and the stator into a housing.

-Handle the components of the frameless motor with care, especially the rotor, because its magnets are sensitive to mechanical shock.
+Handle the components of the frameless motor with care, especially the rotor, since its magnets are sensitive to mechanical shock.